pablop16n/web-docs-scorer/README.md

 6. [Glossary](#glossary)

-## How does the tagger work
+## How does the WDS work

-In order to give a **_quality_score_** to a document, the quality text tagger computes several subscores over its content and metadata.
+In order to give a **_WDS_score_** to a document, the WDS computes several subscores over its content and metadata.
 Note that higher is always better:

 | Subcore  |  Based on   |  Scale   |
 |---|---|---|